 Also called the Football, Browns can be quite abundant in the early spring when fishing in the shallow waters.
 Hands down, they are the best eating fish we catch and hands down are the prettiest.
 They have been in the Great Lakes since 1883.
 Brown trout size varies greatly from 2 pounds to over 25 pounds with a typical size of 4-8 pounds.
 Research has shown that Brown trout can live 13 years!

 Lake Trout are the only native fish species we target when trolling on Lake Michigan.
+The U.S. Fish and Wildlife and MDNR have stocked 4 different strains of Lake Trout in Lake Michigan: Lean, Humper, Red Fin, and Siscowet.
 They typically prefer very cold, deep water, and bite on a slower trolling speed than salmon, but on occasion, we catch them on the surface too!
 Lake trout is excellent smoked or deep fried.